Skip to main content

 Electric Underfloor Heating: DIY Guide

-Electric radiant mat systems are DIY-installable for tile or laminate floors in small rooms like bathrooms.
-Hydronic (water-based) systems are not — they require a plumber.
+Electric radiant mats are DIY-installable under tile or laminate in small rooms.
+Hydronic systems are not — they need a plumber.

 Conditional — Part DIY, Part Pro